- Bright orange, orange-red, or yellow flowers with several flower heads growing in clusters

 - For small infestations, dig out rosettes and their shallow roots and dispose in clear plastic bags for free

-- Mowing removes flower stems and may prevent seed set, it should be used with caution as it encourages vegetative spread
+- Mowing removes flower stems and may prevent seed set, but it should be used with caution as it encourages vegetative spread

 - Minimize soil disturbance and promptly revegetate disturbed areas